LucidFlux: Caption-Free Photo-Realistic Image Restoration via a Large-Scale Diffusion Transformer: Methodology

 \textbf{Blur detection.} Images that are heavily blurred or contain excessive high-frequency noise provide unreliable structural cues and are thus unsuitable for training.
-Following LSDIR~\cite{LSDIR}, we quantify the degree of blur using the variance of the Laplacian \(S_{\text{blur}}(I) = \mathrm{Var}\!\left(\nabla^2 I\right)\), where \(I\) denotes an input image.
-Only images with \(150 \leq S_{\text{blur}}(I) \leq 8000\)~\cite{LSDIR} are retained, effectively excluding both overly blurred and noisy samples.
+Following LSDIR (\cite{LSDIR}), we quantify the degree of blur using the variance of the Laplacian \(S_{\text{blur}}(I) = \mathrm{Var}\!\left(\nabla^2 I\right)\), where \(I\) denotes an input image.
+Only images with \(150 \leq S_{\text{blur}}(I) \leq 8000\) (\cite{LSDIR}) are retained, effectively excluding both overly blurred and noisy samples.
 These bounds are empirically hand-tuned based on preliminary experiments and careful visual audits on a held-out subset to balance removal of extreme blur/noise while retaining legitimate shallow-depth-of-field and low-light scenes.

 \textbf{Flat-region detection.} Images dominated by textureless regions may bias the model towards producing over-smoothed outputs.
 To mitigate this, each image is divided into non-overlapping \(240 \times 240\) patches, and the edge richness of each patch is measured using the Sobel operator with \(S_{\text{flat}} = \mathrm{Var}\!\left(\sqrt{(\partial_x I)^2 + (\partial_y I)^2}\right)\).
 Patches with \(S_{\text{flat}} < 800\) are considered textureless, and images containing more than 50\% such patches are discarded.
 Both the \(800\) patch-level threshold and the 50\% image-level ratio are empirically set by manual inspection of edge-statistics distributions and visual audits; they provide a conservative balance that suppresses large flat backgrounds yet preserves natural sky/water regions.
 This ensures that retained images exhibit sufficient edge and texture diversity, essential for high-fidelity restoration.
-After applying blur and flat-region filtering, 1.28M candidate images remain.
+After applying blur and flat-region filtering, 1.28M candidate images remain for the final image quality assessment (IQA) filtering stage.